 “The values that Willow taught me are the ones that I brought to this competition.
 Willow taught me to think deeply about virtues and my values,” Megan told Middle School and Grade 5 students when she returned to Willow after the team captured the prestigious championship.

 Class of 2015

-Quin is studying at Central Saint Martins (CSM) in London, which is a part of The University of London, a top university for global arts undergraduate studies.
+Quin is studying at University of Arts London, which is a part of The University of London, a top university for global arts undergraduate studies.
 Quin is currently working on his Foundation Diploma in Art and Design in Fashion Communications.
 Quin has coordinated worked on CSM’s White Show, as featured in British Vogue, and recently became the Creative Director of Lithium Magazine, an independent magazine that focuses on youth culture, criticism, and expression.

 “Willow teaches you how to learn and absorb information in a meaningful way.
 A Willow education instills a sense of urgency and reality into what you study so that students become empowered stewards of the planet” Quin said.
 “A lot of kids I’ve met since Willow don’t understand how to connect what we’re learning back to the world that we’re living in, and I think that’s really unfortunate.
 It really helps you to go into secondary school with the knowledge that things are very interconnected.”

 After Willow, Trudy graduated from Episcopal High School and is now a freshman at the University of St. Andrews in Scotland.
 Trudy is studying management, international relations, and art history.
 She hopes to apply these skills to a career in international marketing after college.